-The Birrindudu project area covers a flat almost featureless plane with elevation of 400 to 435m AHD that forms the watershed between the Sturt Creek to the west and the Hooker
+The Birrindudu project area covers a flat almost featureless plane with elevation of 400 to 435m AHD that forms the watershed between the Sturt Creek to the west and the Hooker creek to the east.
+The vegetation is mostly grass with occasional small trees and scrubs, open savannah with larger trees along the edge of creeks beds.

-Figure 2 Birrindudu Ni Project Topography
+Figure 2 Birrindudu Project Tenement Plan